CodeKaaru/codekaaru.github.io/hushhush/privacy-policy.md

 ### Information collection and use

-- **Data collected by us [Hush-Hush]**
+- **Data collected by us [Hush-Hush] which is required for the product functionality**
-Data collected by us is stored in our database server which is located in US.
+We use Firebase Database solution to store data collected by us.
+This database server is located in the US.

   - **Groups**
 Groups created in the app have details such as group name, celebration date, budget, these are stored in our database.
 Along with this, any participant data (name and wishlist) which is added in the group by web user or app user gets stored in our database.
 Here, name is stored in plain text and wishlist is stored in encrypted format in our database.
 Wishlist has fields such as wishes and notes and users are responsible for any data they share in these fields as these are generic fields.